ipld/ipld/design/history/README.md

 even if the issue has been open (sometimes for *years*!) without comment.

-Yet closing issues is necessary to prevent the issue list from becoming a graveyard full of ghastly distracting vuvuzelas.
+Yet closing issues is necessary to prevent the issue list from becoming distracting or dysfunctional.
+The result of long-term failure to close issues is so disquieting it's often colloquially referred to as an "issue graveyard"!
 What to do?

 Sometimes, we try to navigate a middle road here by suggesting that key content from an issue text be captured in a design history document.